 The Advanced Licensing Support can be easily integrated with your license server.
 The following explanations apply to the sample code linked at the end of this article.

 Set the Licensing Library to use an Activation Server

-Into the Advanced Installer Licensing Registration Tab you should perform the following actions:
+In the Advanced Installer Licensing Registration Tab you should perform the following actions:

-- Enter the http or https URL address to your license server into the “Server Url” field.
+- Enter the HTTP or HTTPS URL address to your license server into the “Server Url” field.

 - Select the “User specific customized license” format and select the license elements that your server will support.